 there are no alterations to the soil, considering that the soils are degraded due to livestock activities and systematic burning.

-Registration or participation in other GHG programs/registries
+Registry or participation under other GHG Programs/Registries

 The project is not attached to other GHG programs or registries.

 An analysis of nearby projects was developed to assess if there were any overlaps and to avoid double counting.

 As illustrated in the figure, and as of the project's registration on the RENARE platform, there is no overlap with other initiatives.
+Registration code 1721

 A shape file (see annex GIS) is shared with nearby projects to demonstrate that there is no overlap with other initiatives.